 After preparing the spec, send it to the showrunner of the same show, because the showrunner will be under the assumption that no one knows his show better than himself.
 It is also advisable to send the spec to the showrunner of a similar show.

 Specs reflect the writing ability, the grasping ability, the scene structure sense, story narration style of the writer.
 With these qualities one can land a job as a writer’s assistant and, if a showrunner hires the starter, it would be a good boost to him.

 A good screenwriter with a passion for her art must never quit writing.
 Even if a scriptwriter doesn’t get anywhere for a short period of time, at least he will improve his writing skills which will be of great use in the long run.

+If you need help to improve your scriptwriting skills, these scriptwriting software tools will help.
 Finally, a television writer must be able to meet deadlines when on the job, even if the deadlines are short.
 Constant writing practice can train one in that aspect too.